CloudWithChris/cloudwithchris.com/content/blog/api-management-and-policies.md

 ## Obtaining an Access Token

 At this point, we have the details needed to obtain an Access Token from Azure Active Directory.
-This is not a flow that an end-user would typically use, as explained over in the [Azure Docs](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).
+This is not a flow that an end user would typically use, as explained over in the [Azure Docs](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).
 This is about enabling a web service (or confidential client) to use its own credentials when calling another web service.
 For the purposes of demonstration in this blog post, it allows us to easily generate a bearer token that can be used as part of our API Management demonstration.

 > **Tip:** If you are new to identity, it's certainly worth reviewing the [OAuth 2.0 and OpenID Connect protocols](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-protocols).
 It's important to understand the different type of flows, and which one makes the most sense in your scenario.
 >
 > For example, it was common for interactive user logins to use the [implicit grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-implicit-grant-flow).
 However, the strong recommendation is to use [authorization code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow), especially for Single Page Applications.

 At this point, I have opened [Postman](https://www.postman.com/) so that I can call the token endpoint and receive the needed bearer token (In this case, I'm simulating a service.
-As a reminder, this is **not** what you would typically do in an end-user scenario).
+As a reminder, this is **not** what you would typically do in an end user scenario).

 I've set my postman request up with the following details: